This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - While the tomatoes are roasting and pasta is boiling, make your pesto.
 Add ingredients to a blender and blend until smooth.
 Set aside.

 - Toss the pasta with the pesto and reheat if necessary.
-Top with roasted tomatoes.
+Top with roasted tomatoes and sprinkle with vegan parmesan cheese if desired.
 Enjoy!

 How to Roast Tomatoes Without Oil